 While SCA applied to problem (B.13) can be instrumental in devising efficient algorithms, its true potential is realized when the variables can be partitioned into \(n\) blocks \(\bm{x} = (\bm{x}_1,\dots,\bm{x}_n)\) that are separately constrained: \[ \begin{array}{ll} \underset{\bm{x}}{\textm{minimize}} & f(\bm{x}_1,\dots,\bm{x}_n)\\ \textm{subject to} & \bm{x}_i \in \mathcal{X}_i, \qquad i=1,\dots,n. \end{array} \]

-SCA is an extremely versatile framework to derive practical algorithms.
-In addition, it enjoys a nice theoretical convergence derived in (Scutari et al., 2014) and summarized in Theorem B.5.
+SCA is an extremely versatile framework for deriving practical algorithms.
+In addition, it enjoys nice theoretical convergence as derived in Scutari et al. (2014) and summarized in Theorem B.5.

-We now overview a few illustrative examples of application of SCA, along with numerical experiments.
+We now describe a few illustrative examples of applications of SCA, along with numerical experiments.

 Example B.11 (Dictionary learning) Consider the dictionary learning problem: \[ \begin{array}{ll} \underset{\bm{D},\bm{X}}{\textm{minimize}} & \frac{1}{2}\|\bm{Y} - \bm{D}\bm{X}\|_F^2 + \lambda\|\bm{X}\|_1\\ \textm{subject to} & \|[\bm{D}]_{:,i}\| \le 1,\qquad i=1,\dots,m, \end{array} \] where \(\|\bm{D}\|_F\) denotes the matrix Frobenius norm of \(\bm{D}\) (i.e., the \(\ell_2\)-norm of the vectorized form of the matrix or the sum of the squares of all the elements) and \(\|\bm{X}\|_1\) denotes the elementwise \(\ell_1\)-norm of \(\bm{X}\) (i.e., the \(\ell_1\)-norm of the vectorized form of the matrix).